Koushik-Saha/HR-Management-System-ERP-/README.md

 password : ```12345678```

-see the seeder file for user data
+See the seeder file for user data. i use advance work and add project for each employee and make 4 kind of employee Back-end, Front-end, Design, and Marketing.